jonathansick/blog.jonathansick.ca/_posts/tumblr/2012-06-03-nyt-magazine-innovation-issue.md

 tags:
 - nytimes
 ---
-NYT Magazine: Innovation IssueVisit for the prophesies,1 stay for the design.
+Visit for the prophesies, stay for the design.

-God knows I need #13, The Anti-Slouch Screen. ↩
+God knows I need #13, The Anti-Slouch Screen.